HenningBuhl/low-resource-machine-translation/README.md

 * Accessibility is important (make notebooks easily executable in google colab!)
 * Inference methods should work with batch_size > 1

-* Setup conventions (import order, documentation, etc...)
+* Setup conventions (import order, documentation, bool args strtobool and always positively formulated, etc...)
 * More model types and variations to compare transformer performance with other models
 * Non-autoregressive Transformer (NAT)
 * Attention variations of transformers